-Mrs. Petunia Dursley (nee Evans) was a very thin blonde with nearly twice the usual amount of neck which was quite useful in her favorite past time i.e. spying on her neighbors.
-She could have easily carried off a look of a giraffe.
+Mrs Petunia Dursley (nee Evans) was a very thin blonde with nearly twice the usual amount of neck which was quite useful in her favourite past time i.e. spying on her neighbours.
+She could have easily carried off the look of a giraffe.
 She was simply a housewife with an almost unnatural inclination towards keeping her house clean.
 She was one of those women who would never miss a chance to criticize and gossip about others but would do everything in her power to keep herself and her family out of them.
 She was quite jealous of those who were better than her in anything and was quite determined to put them down whether by hook or crook.
 From her point of view her husband and son were the best anyone could hope for and they couldn't do anything wrong in her eyes.

 There was one other member in the Dursley household but surprisingly he was not much welcomed in that house.
 He was considered as a sort of burden on the family.
 His name was Harry James Potter.
 He was the son of James and Lily Potter, Lily being the sister of Petunia.
 But unfortunately both of them died in a car crash on 1991'hallowe'en.
 The next day the Dursleys found Harry on their footsteps.
 From that day onwards Harry was staying with the Dursleys.

 Harry Potter was a pale skinned boy of just above average height, having aristocratic features and just a bit out-of-control black hair with just a hint of red tint to it.
-However his most prominent feature was his eyes which were of an exotic green color.
+However his most prominent feature was his eyes which were of an exotic green colour.
 They glowed brightly when he was happy and turned dark when angered.
 He also possessed a distinct lightning shaped scar on his forehead which according to the Dursleys he received when he miraculously survived the car accident that killed his parents.

 He'd lived with the Dursleys as long as he could remember, ever since he was a baby and his parents died in that car crash.
 He couldn't remember being in the car when his parents had died.
 Sometimes, when he strained his memory during long hours in his cupboard, all he came up with was a blinding flash of green light and a burning pain in his forehead.
 This he supposed was the car crash though he couldn't imagine where all the green light came from.
 He couldn't remember his parents at all.
 His aunt and uncle never talked about them, and of course he was forbidden from asking questions.
 There were no photographs of them in the house and he only knew their name because it had to be entered in the school records.